Find the right pump for you

 Pumps vary in colour, battery life, screen size, features and type:

-Tethered or line pumps are attached to your body by a narrow tube that connects to the cannula.
+Tethered or line insulin pumps are attached to your body by a narrow tube that connects to the cannula.
 The pump is carried on a belt or body band or placed in a pocket.
 The London Diabetes Centre offers high-tech pumps which feature remote controls or smartphone apps.
 The cannula and the location of the pump should be changed every two to three days to prevent itching, rashes and skin changes and ensure effective insulin delivery.